Skip to content

 Here is the picture of the Omurice (オムライス) menu page I ordered.
 (You know I love eggs!)

-After returning, I scanned the entire booklet, which you can see here if you are interested.
+After returning, I scanned the entire booklet, which you can download below if interested.
 (Please note that this is the 2025 Vol1, which is probably different from what the café offers now when you visit.)
-I hope they don't scold at me scanning their menu... おこられるかな、、
+I hope they don't scold at me for scanning their menu... おこられるかな、、

 The Dish and Presentation